DavidLimNL/dutch_tax_agent/HITL_COMPLETE.md

 ### ✅ Testing
 - Unit tests for DocumentManager ✓
-- Unit tests for SessionManager ✓
+- Unit tests for ThreadManager ✓
 - Unit tests for thread ID generation ✓
 - All tests passing ✓